FUTURE LEADERS SERIES

 Australia-US: Cooperation for a free, open and rules-based Indo-Pacific

 The final session on 26 November is dedicated to a policy pitch competition

-Each session will be facilitated by a leading expert in the field, providing participants with an unparalleled opportunity to engage with and learn from today's leaders.
-The final week of the series sees the participants put forward their bold and innovative ideas to address a challenge or opportunity in the bilateral relationship, through a policy pitch competition.
+Each session was facilitated by a leading expert in the field, providing participants with an unparalleled opportunity to engage with and learn from today's leaders.
+The final week of the series saw the participants put forward their bold and innovative ideas to address a challenge or opportunity in the bilateral relationship, through a policy pitch competition.

-The series is a fantastic opportunity to learn from experts in the US-Australia bilateral relationship, develop skills in pitching novel policy ideas, and to have the chance to share in $7,000 prize money.
+The series was a fantastic opportunity to learn from experts in the US-Australia bilateral relationship, develop skills in pitching novel policy ideas, and provided the chance to share in $7,000 prize money.

 Applications for this year's program are now closed.

 The 2019 Future Leaders Series was run in Sydney, Canberra and Melbourne and focused on how Australia can better leverage its position in multilateral fora, such as ASEAN and APEC, to achieve key foreign policy objectives.